prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 1. Creating the bid requests for the bidder's server.
 2. Parsing and registering the bid responses.

 This page has instructions for writing your own bidder adapter.
 The instructions here try to walk you through some of the code you'll need to write for your adapter.
-When in doubt, use [the working adapters in the Github repo](https://github.com/prebid/Prebid.js/tree/master/modules) for reference.
+When in doubt, use [the working adapters in the GitHub repo](https://github.com/prebid/Prebid.js/tree/master/modules) for reference.

 * TOC
 {:toc}